 If you’re shopping for a larger streaming package that includes ESPN, however, then you’ve got a few other options — just remember that without ESPN+, you’ll miss out on pay-per-view UFC live streams.
 All of these services work with the vast majority of modern streaming platforms, but always be sure to check and make sure that the one you want is compatible with your devices before signing up.

 - is a relative newcomer that is quickly shaping up to be the number one streaming platform for sports fans (including those who want to live stream UFC fights).
-It offers two standard plans that both include ESPN: The Family plan, which offers 100-plus channels and rings in at $65 per month, the $70-per-month Pro plan which lets you watch on unlimited screens, and the $80-per-month Elite plan which features 150-plus channels along with some other extras.
+It offers several plans that both include ESPN: The Starter plan, which offers 100-plus channels and rings in at $65 per month, the $70-per-month Pro plan which lets you watch on unlimited screens, and the $80-per-month Elite plan which features 150-plus channels along with some other extras.

 - might have the biggest name recognition when it comes to streaming TV shows and channels, so its place on this list should come as no surprise.
 Its $65/month Live TV plan includes ESPN and you can add premium channels like HBO, Showtime, Starz, and more to your plan a la carte.
 If you want a cheaper package that includes ESPN+, then another great option is which gets you basic ad-supported Hulu (note that this is different than the full Hulu Live package), Disney+, and ESPN+ for just $14 per month.
 You can also bundle that with Hulu Live TV for $73 per month and save $7.

 - stands as a cost-effective alternative for streamers who don’t want to pay for a bunch of channels they’re never going to watch.
 Sling has two smaller plans – Orange and Blue — which you can get for $35 per month each.
 Only the Orange package has ESPN channels for things like UFC live streams, though, but you can combine the two into the Orange + Blue plan for only $50 per month.
 As with Hulu, premium channels are available at extra cost.